Free Download: 72 Trust Badges to Increase E-Commerce Conversions

 This seemingly impossible task becomes a little easier with the help of trust badges.
 Trust badges allow you to quickly communicate messages that reassure shoppers and help them gain the confidence to complete a purchase.

 However, trust badges aren’t a magical, catch-all solution.
 Not all trust badges are created equally, and there are right and wrong ways to use them.
+There are also both free trust badges and those that require a certification fee, so that must be factored in as well.

 To find success with trust badges, you have to put yourself in the customer’s shoes and consider their concerns at each stage of the journey on your site.